web-infra-dev/rsbuild/README.md

 ## Credits

-Some implementations of Rsbuild are referenced from the following projects.
+Some of the implementations of Rsbuild have drawn inspiration from outstanding projects in the community.
 We would like to express our gratitude to them:

+- The design of some APIs is referenced from [vite](https://github.com/vitejs/vite).
-- `plugin-module-scope` and `plugin-file-size`: referenced from [create-react-app](https://github.com/facebook/create-react-app)
+- The implementation of some plugins is referenced from [create-react-app](https://github.com/facebook/create-react-app)
-- Some utils are referenced from [html-webpack-plugin](https://github.com/jantimon/html-webpack-plugin).
+- Some utility functions are referenced from [html-webpack-plugin](https://github.com/jantimon/html-webpack-plugin).

 ## License